dedpanda/pyexercises/README.md

-# pyexercises
-exercises on python3
+# pyexercises: exercises on python3